gopro/labs/docs/control/tech/README.md

 * `$EVBS=E`  store the current into EV Bias hack, so you can make a variable mess with your exposure (potentially mid capture.)
 * `*VARC=C`  permanently store the current variable C into metadata field VarC, so this can be read back on next boot.
 * `!$AR`  delay an action (like !R) with a variable amount of time, e.g. `=A$VARA<A1=A1=A*2*VARA=A!$AR` this will loop forever, doubling the sleep time with each interation

-### Why Add Math to QR codes
+### Example command requests

-You the user can have very particular shooting needs, this improves the robustness of Labs to cover a wider range of automatic captures.
-And is it cool. ;)
+#### 1) Use a GoPro as a crude light meter, and report the output as an Exposure Value, then make capture decision based on that EV value.

-Say you want use a GoPro as a crude light meter, and report the output as an [exposure value](https://en.wikipedia.org/wiki/Exposure_value), then make capture decision based on that EV value.
+Info on [exposure value](https://en.wikipedia.org/wiki/Exposure_value) shows to math as:
 EV = logbase2 (f-number^2/(time x gain_above_base_iso))  is the formula for EV<br>

 As a QR command: `=E6.25=Gi=G*0.01=E/G=E*s=E#2"Exposure value $E"!R`<br>